 Can You Drink Tap Water in Kingston, Montego Bay, Negril & Ocho Rios?

-The water is safe to drink and you really should have no problems with it.
+So if you’re staying at a hotel or resort, the water is safe to drink and you really should have no problems with it.

 The only time there should be concern is if you are in the more rural areas of Jamaica, where running water is not available.

-It is probably a good idea to avoid buying mixed or iced drinks on the street, as you do not know how the ice was made and if the water is clean.
+It is also probably a good idea to avoid buying mixed or iced drinks on the street, as you do not know how the ice was made and if the water is clean.

-Alternatives to Tap Water in Jamaica (Local)
+Alternatives to Drinking Tap Water in Jamaica

 If for whatever reason you don’t want to drink the tap water or you just like bottled water, there are tons of brands that offer bottled spring water.